Hawaii Volcano's Lava Spews 'Laze' Of Toxic Gas And Glass Into The Air

 Despite the disruption to her life, Hale says she has also found beauty in the eruptions.

-"It's an amazing experience to be on the ground watching Pele do what she does," she says, referring to Hawaii's volcanic goddess.
+"It's an amazing experience to be on the ground watching Pele do what she does," she says, referring to Hawaii's goddess of volcanoes.
 "This is a beautiful, amazing event, to be here at the birth of new lands.
 And there's been sadness.
 And you know, there's grief for losing what we had and what it was.
 But we aren't sad.
 To live out here you gotta be resilient or you don't make it."

 When asked whether she will try to live again on her property after the eruptions have finally stopped, Hale says, "Absolutely.
 Absolutely."

-In its latest update on the overall status of Kilauea, the U.S. Geological Survey says, "Seismicity and deformation continue at the Summit.
+In its latest update on the overall status of Kilauea, the USGS says, "Seismicity and deformation continue at the Summit.
 Deflation is ongoing and additional earthquakes are expected as long as the summit continues to deflate."

 Mario Tama/Getty Images